KVQuant: Towards 10 Million Context Length LLM Inference with KV Cache Quantization: Method

 \subsection{nuqX: An X-Bit Per-Layer Sensitivity-Weighted Non-Uniform Datatype}

 Uniform quantization is suboptimal for KV cache quantization since the Query and Key activations are non-uniform.
 Additionally, KV cache loading is memory bandwidth bound, regardless of batch size or sequence length, meaning that the dequantization overhead introduced by non-uniform quantization methods is not problematic (since the added computation does not introduce any additional latency).
 It is therefore desirable to leverage non-uniform quantization methods for KV cache quantization.
 In \cite{kim2023squeezellm}, the authors computed non-uniform quantization signposts using a sensitivity-weighted k-means approach.
-However, this is challenging to apply online during inference due to its computational cost, and it is also difficult to estimate sensitivity for activations online.
-We therefore facilitate efficient online non-uniform KV cache quantization by computing sensitivity-weighted quantization signposts offline on a calibration set prior to inference.
-Using the diagonal Fisher information matrix (derived in \appref{sec:appendix-fisher}), along with the quantization error for activation $A$, we formulate the error minimization objective as:
+However, this cannot be applied directly to KV cache quantization as the Values are quantized dynamically at runtime, which means that we would need to apply K-means online during inference, and it is also difficult to estimate sensitivity for activations online.
+We therefore facilitate efficient online non-uniform KV cache quantization by deriving a per-tensor non-uniform datatype offline on calibration data, which is then rescaled per-channel or per-token to accurately represent the key and value distributions.
+We compute sensitivity-weighted quantization signposts offline on a calibration set prior to inference, while maintaining compatibility with per-vector quantization by separately normalizing each channel to the range $[-1,1]$ prior to deriving the shared datatype.
+Using the diagonal Fisher information matrix (derived in \appref{sec:appendix-fisher}), along with the quantization error for activation $A$, we formulate the error minimization objective as follows, where $A$ is flattened to one dimension and where $N$ is the number of elements from all of the samples in our calibration set: